 “Tomorrow marks my sixth year of saving front row center seats at my child’s Christmas program performance.

-That’s six years of pissing other people off, by staking claim (using anything in my Mary Poppins purse) of anywhere from 4 to 8 seats so that my family and I can watch our nugget with the best view.
+That’s six years of ticking other people off by staking claim (using anything in my Mary Poppins purse) of anywhere from 4 to 8 seats so that my family and I can watch our nugget with the best view.

 I won’t apologize for this.